 Receiving a call from your local jail can leave you shaken up, but don’t forget to obtain the relevant information.
 It’s critical to know how much the bail is and what the person is charged with.
 You should also know where they are being held and their birth date.

-Once you have all the necessary info, contact a bail bond company right away to start the process.
+Once you have all the necessary info, contact a bail bonds company right away to start the process.
 They will ask for information about the arrested person’s situation and explain your options.

 Before signing anything, it’s critical to understand that the bond signer assumes full financial responsibility for the bond amount if the defendant fails to appear.
 You should only enter into this agreement if you are one hundred percent certain your loved one will make all appearances.
 If you have any questions, ask the bail bond company first.